ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Alpha-Elements
 [Literature] The Psychoanalytic Inputs & Outputs, Domain: Psychoanalytic, System Role: Output, Temporal: Static

-Are the result of processing—thinkable thoughts.
+Are the result of processing—thinkable units of meaning (not raw memory), i.e., experience made symbolically usable.
 A processed, 'digested' piece of experience.
 It is not just a memory; it is an internalized, structured meaning of an experience.
 They are the output of a functioning Alpha-Function.
 These are experiences made thinkable, verified through Felt Sense during Alpha-Function processing.
 **Phenomenological Root (Husserl):** Maps to **Noema**.
 This is the *objective content* of the thought—"what is meant."
 It is the stable, intelligible result of the Noetic act.
 **Relations:**
 - Link to **Alpha-Function** (Relation: `Output Of`).
-- Link to **LLM Embedding** (Create this as a `Concept` to make the metaphor explicit).
-Wilfred Bion
+- Link to LLM Embedding (Relation: Analogy For — model-side vector form used strictly as an analogy for alpha-elements) Wilfred Bion

 ---